-This page explains the Waste Minimisation Act and provides links to further information about provisions of the Act.
+This page explains the Waste Minimisation Act and its history.
+It provides links to further information about provisions of the Act including the Waste Minimisation Fund and Waste Advisory Board and product stewardship.

 About the Waste Minimisation Act